Target level of study

 Faculty of Science

-This teaching unit aims to provide knowledge on the vocabulary and main tools used in Production departments in order to organize Production and ensure the required level of Quality, while respecting Cost and Deadline constraints
+This teaching unit aims to provide knowledge of the vocabulary and main tools used in production departments to organize production and ensure the required level of quality, while respecting cost and deadline constraints.

 Finite element simulation